 Highly Pathogenic Avian Influenza

-To protect other California flocks, the infected locations are currently under quarantine, and the birds have been euthanized to prevent further disease spread.
+To protect other flocks in California, the locations of the detected infected flocks are currently under quarantine, and the birds are euthanized to prevent further disease spread.

 According to the Centers for Disease Control and Prevention, the current detections of HPAI in birds does not present a public health concern and the public health risk remains low.
 While not recommended, if you handle sick or dead wild birds, use disposable gloves (or a plastic bag turned inside out) to place the body in a garbage bag.
 No birds or bird products infected with HPAI will enter the food chain.
 As a reminder, it is recommended that all poultry and eggs are properly handled and cooked to an internal temperature of 165 ˚F as a food safety precaution.
 Please contact your local public health department for further information on preventing avian influenza in people.